 To learn how to create a resume for the position, the line cook resume example here will help you out.

-Requirements – Skills, Abilities, and Knowledge – for the Cook Position
+Cook Requirements: Skills, Abilities, and Knowledge for Career Success

 Like any other job position, there are skills and other qualities expected of an intending cook.
 These requirements may vary between different establishments; however, here are the common ones with most firms.